headlamp-k8s/headlamp/docs/faq.md

 ### Can I install Headlamp in my Kubernetes cluster?

-Absolutely, Headlamp can be deployed directly within your Kubernetes cluster.
+Absolutely!
+Headlamp can be deployed directly within your Kubernetes cluster.
 Detailed instructions for in-cluster installation can be found in the [in-cluster installation guide](./installation/in-cluster/index.md).

 ---